Khabib NurmagomedovvsJustin Gaethje

 Setup

-UFC 254 at the Fight Island setup in Abu Dhabi during COVID.
-Khabib entered 28-0 with the lightweight title.
-Justin Gaethje had won the interim LW title at UFC 249 by 5th-round TKO of Tony Ferguson.
+UFC 254 was held at the Fight Island setup at Flash Forum on Yas Island in Abu Dhabi, during the COVID-19 pandemic era when the UFC had built a closed-bubble venue specifically to allow international events to continue.
+Khabib entered 28-0 with the lightweight title; Justin Gaethje had won the interim lightweight title at UFC 249 (May 2020) by 5th-round TKO of Tony Ferguson.
 The fight was an interim-vs-undisputed unification.

 The fight

-Round 1: Both fighters tested distance.
-Gaethje landed several clean leg kicks; Khabib answered with a takedown attempt that was stuffed.
-The round was competitive — Gaethje's striking was meaningfully better than past Khabib opponents.
+Round 1: Both fighters tested distance from the opening bell.
+Gaethje landed several clean leg kicks — three in the first minute alone — that visibly affected Khabib's lead leg.
+Khabib answered with a takedown attempt at 2:30 that Gaethje stuffed by underhooking and pivoting off the cage.
+The round was competitive — Gaethje's striking was meaningfully better than past Khabib opponents, and his takedown defense in round 1 held.

 What changed